 Looking at the dessert menu he decided that particular conversation was not appropriate for a first date.
-His friends told him “T M I. Don’t bring up past women in your life unless you’re asked.”
+His friends told him “T M I. Don’t bring up past women in your life unless asked.”

 “Good advice,” he said under his breath as he watched a beautiful middle-aged woman making her way back to his table.

 Copyright © 2018 Darnell Cureton.
 All Rights Reserved.